Trusting Grace and Travelling this world with a fork!

 - I love baking and cooking.
 I can spend hours at a time in the kitchen.
 It’s relaxing.

-- I have a Masters in Information and Communication Technology Management, but got tired of the corporate life.
+- I have a Masters in Information and Communication Technology Management but got tired of the corporate life.
 Step in freelance writing.
-That’s my day job.
+That’s my day job till now.
+If you want to hire me, ping me at email@example.com

 My amazing sister contributes to my blog when she finds something interesting that she just has to rave about (read ‘write pages about’).

-Sarah has worked in travel for 12 years and specializes in Africa.
+Sarah has worked in travel for 15 years and specializes in Africa and other niche destinations.

-She caters to clients looking to travel to niche destinations across the globe, whether it’s climbing Mount Kilimanjaro, rafting on the Zambezi River, viewing seals and penguins in Antarctica or walking Safaris to watch the big five in Kenya and South Africa…
+She caters to clients looking to travel to niche destinations across the globe, whether it’s climbing Mount Kilimanjaro, rafting on the Zambezi River, viewing seals and penguins in Antarctica or Safaris to see the big five in Kenya and South Africa…

 Her love for nature and wildlife makes her work even more enjoyable and satisfying.
 Armed with her Canon, she likes to take photographs and write stories that inspire you to pack your bags and run off to a faraway destination.